pjotrp/bioruby-table/README.md

     bio-table test/data/input/test1.csv --in-format csv --format tab > test1.tab
 ```

 Tab is actually the general default.
-Also, if the file name ends in
+Still, if the file name ends in
 csv, it will assume CSV.
 To convert the table back

 ```